 - Whether or not patient insurance will be billed.

 Time of service collection is key:

 6. Decreasing collection time improves payment – in fact, after 30 days collection percentages drop dramatically.

 7. This means the time of service is always the best time to collect patient due amounts.

 8. Practices can provide scripts or role-play training to front-desk personnel to assist them in collecting co-pays, deductibles, and deposits from patients.

-As patient financial responsibilities for health care services continues to rise, practices depend on billing companies to achieve high rates of patient collections.
+As patient financial responsibilities for healthcare services continues to rise, practices depend on billing companies to achieve high rates and increase patient collections.
 In reaching patient collection goals, we have seen great success as a billing company by following the key points in this article.
 As a result, we have educated many practices and helped them improve their in-office collection procedures and overall performance.